Mafia: Definitive Edition: Plot

 Back in the present, as Tommy finishes relaying his story to Norman, he offers to testify against the Salieri family in exchange for a reduced prison sentence and protection for his family.
-Norman agrees, being a family man himself, and the resulting investigation and mob trials lead to the Salieri family, including the Don, being convicted and sentenced.
+Norman agrees, being a father himself, and the resulting investigation and mob trials lead to the Salieri family, including the Don, being convicted and sentenced.
 After serving eight years in prison, Tommy is reunited with his family as they are all placed under witness protection and relocated to Empire Bay.
-Tommy lives a peaceful life with his family until 1951, when two hitmen approach him.
-(Note: In the remake, the hitmen are explicitly identified and modelled as Mafia IIs protagonists, Vito Scaletta and Joe Barbaro.)
+Tommy lives a peaceful life with his family until 1951, when two hitmen (Note: In the remake, the hitmen are explicitly identified and modelled as Mafia IIs protagonists, Vito Scaletta and Joe Barbaro.) approach him.
 Accepting his fate, Tommy is shot and left to die on his front lawn.
-He succumbs to his wounds surrounded by his family, content that they are safe now.
-The game ends with a speech Tommy gave at his daughter's wedding about the importance of family, concluding that while everything else comes and goes, family is forever.
+He succumbs to his wounds, surrounded by his family.